Azure/FTALive-Sessions/content/networking/private-endpoints/DNS-pe.md

 There are two main options for managing the DNS for your Private Endpoints.

 First is the manual option.
-In whatever DNS solution you are using, you add a record for your private resource's private link alias.
-On paper this is easy - creating a zone and record for the service that you want to access (for example, a zone for `privatelink.blob.core.windows.net`).
+In whatever DNS solution you are using, you add a record for your private resource, using the Public DNS zone forwarders found [here](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).
+On paper this is easy - creating a zone and record for the service that you want to access (for example, a zone for `blob.core.windows.net`), adding a record for your resource, and then adding root hints to a public DNS resolver for any other entries in this zone that are not found.
->🌋REVISIT FOR ZONE THIS IS INCORRECT need whole thing

-Requesting clients will then:

-- Go to your DNS service to resolve the public name.
-- Your global hints will direct the request to a public DNS provider, and resolve to the alias.
-- Your DNS service will be able to use the alias to provide the correct IP.
+Requesting clients will then request resolution from your DNS server, which will provide the private IP for the Private Endpoint, or query the root hint to find an answer.

+>🤢 Confirm this works as intended

 However, this has a lot of challenges as adoption increases:

 - This means there is a non-Azure configuration needed for these services.
 If you are using IaC or subscription democratization to allow for teams to deploy in an agile fashion, you are now hindering that agility by requiring this additional step.
 - Alternatively, you are having to manage automation for creating and destroying these records as part of your Azure deployment process, which is an additional investment.
+- You can have DNS issues in your environment that create issues connecting to Azure services.

 In general, this doesn't scale well, so the second method is used.
 This method involves doing conditional forwarders to the Azure DNS resolver and using Azure Private DNS.